jren99/pic16b_project_LA_Travel_Planner/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-* [TripAdvisor](https://www.tripadvisor.com/):Since our project aims to provide a list of hotels, attractions, and restaurants recommendations, we need reliable and latest data sets.
+* [TripAdvisor](https://www.tripadvisor.com/): Since our project aims to provide a list of hotels, attractions, and restaurants recommendations, we need reliable and latest data sets.
 Hence, we accessed the information above from TripAdvisor.
 * [OpenStreetMap](https://www.openstreetmap.org/copyright): OSM provides all of the map data we use to generate the routes and create the route visualizations.
 We are very thankful that such an amazing service is open-source!
 * []()